Explore The Possibility To Upgrade Your House COMFORTABLY!

 Why is there a need to restricts Loan Tenure?

-- Borrowers with longer loan tenure will end up paying more as interest compounds and accumulates over a longer period, which will cause a larger debt repayment burden on borrowers.
+- Borrowers with longer loan tenure will end up paying more as interest compounds and accumulates over a more extended period.
+Therefore, it will cause a more substantial debt repayment burden on borrowers.

-- Borrowers may be misled by the current climate of low-interest rates, over-estimate their ability and taking a bigger loan which beyond what they can really afford.
+- The current climate of low interest rates may mislead the borrowers.
+They may overestimate their ability and taking a bigger loan which beyond what they can afford.

 - When the correction comes, the interest rates rise, borrowers who have overcommitted themselves will have financial difficulties servicing their loans.